-[6040] Requirement: Each crewmember shall undergo a baseline assessment of program [4009] approved sleep medications prior to in-flight use.
+[6040] Requirement: Each crewmember shall undergo a baseline assessment of program approved sleep medications prior to in-flight use.

 Rationale: Crewmembers may utilize sleep medications in-flight as a fatigue countermeasure.
-To assess the potential for delayed performance decrements, each crewmember shall undergo a baseline assessment to rule out significant performance side effects of such medication use on emergent awakening.
+To assess the potential for delayed performance decrements, each crewmember undergoes a baseline assessment to rule out significant performance side effects of such medication use on emergent awakening.

-Description: Sleep medications designated for use by a specific crewmember shall be tested by the crewmember prior to flight to assess efficacy and adverse effects.
+Description: Sleep medications designated for use by a specific crewmember is tested by the crewmember prior to flight to assess efficacy and adverse effects.
 This baseline assessment should be monitored by the crewmember's Flight Surgeon (or Flight Surgeon designate - e.g., Fatigue Management Team member) regarding the efficacy of the medication and any significant side effects.

-Schedule: Any time before L-30 d
+Example Schedule based on ISS missions: Any time before L-30 d.